MPA Curriculum

 Career Management for Public Affairs

-The MPA Program Colloquium comprises a series of courses aimed at equipping students with the skills needed for the public affairs sector and familiarizing them with current perspectives in the field.
-These courses are crucial for gaining a thorough understanding of public affairs and for a smooth transition into professional roles.
+The MPA Program Colloquium comprises a series of courses to equip students with the skills needed for the public affairs sector and familiarize them with current perspectives in the field.
+These courses are crucial for a thorough understanding of public affairs and for a smooth transition into professional roles.

 During the fall of their first year, students take this course to explore the public affairs career landscape and to acquire essential career management tools, including effective resume and cover letter writing, interviewing techniques, online reputation management, and self-assessment strategies.